bio-tools/biotoolsDocs/user_guide.rst

    :height: 30px

 .. warning::
     Removing an entry is definitive.
+There's no way back (other than emailing `Registry Support <mailto:registry-support@elixir-dk.org>`_).

 Search for a tool
 -----------------